kishan-gau/recruitiq/docs/DATABASE_STANDARDS.md

   email TEXT,                                  -- Too permissive phone INTEGER,                               -- Can't store +, (), -
-  is_active INTEGER,                           -- Use BOOLEAN, not INTEGER created_at VARCHAR(50)                       -- Use TIMESTAMP, not VARCHAR
+  is_active INTEGER,                           -- Use BOOLEAN, not INTEGER created_at VARCHAR(50)                       -- Use TIMESTAMPTZ, not VARCHAR
 );
 ```